 Needles Highway in the Black Hills of South Dakota is one of the most iconic drives in the United States.
-This route was dreamed up and engineered by Peter Norbeck, who was also responsible for popularizing the area’s famous Cathedral Spires.
-He had the vision to make Needles Highway an experience that drivers would never forget — and he definitely succeeded
+This route was dreamed up and engineered by Peter Norbeck, who also popularized the area’s famous Cathedral Spires.
+He had the vision to make Needles Highway an experience that drivers would never forget — and he succeeded.

 For those who want to make a day of it, there are plenty of hiking trails and picnic spots along the way.
 Whether you take your time to admire the Cathedral Spires or speed through the Needles Eye Tunnel – be sure to check out Needles Highway in South Dakota for an unforgettable road trip experience!

 The best time to visit Needles Highway is in June or October.
 Early in the season there is less traffic and wildflowers galore.
 The first week of October marks the peak of fall colors and outstanding beauty.
 The worst time is during Bike Rally, the first two weekends in August.